Killraven: Publishing history

 Co-creator Neal Adams' early ideas for Killraven involved the character being the son of a Doc Savage archetype.
 This concept had been reworked by the first issue, a multiple-creator goulash in which the two originators and co-plotters turned the scripting over to another writer, and in which artist co-creator Adams penciled only the first 11 pages and Howard Chaykin the remaining nine.
 The second issue was fully written by the debut's scripter, Gerry Conway, followed in the third by Marv Wolfman.

 After this, the book became the province of writer Don McGregor for an acclaimed run from #21 (Nov.
 1973) to the final issue, #39 (Nov.
 1976).
 Pencillers were Herb Trimpe, Rich Buckler, Gene Colan, and, most prominently, P. Craig Russell from issue #27 on.

-Two of its characters, Carmilla Frost and the African American M'Shulla Scott, shared color comic books' earliest known dramatic interracial kiss, in issue #31 (July 1975), page nine, final panel.
+Two of its characters, Carmilla Frost and the African American M'Shulla Scott, shared color comic books' earliest known non-satirical interracial kiss, in issue #31 (July 1975), page nine, final panel.

 Aside from McGregor, with whom the character became associated, other writers include Bill Mantlo (a fill-in Amazing Adventures and a Marvel Team-Up with Killraven and a future-flung Spider-Man); Joe Linsner (a 2001 Marvel Knights one-shot, Killraven, set in 2020 New York City, at odds with the original series' locale by that fictional year); and Alan Davis (also artist), in a 2002 parallel universe miniseries, Killraven vol. 2.
-An Essential Marvel volume in 2005 reprinted all the character's appearances except that Davis story.
+An Essential Marvel volume in 2005 reprinted all the character's appearances except that Davis series.